s2-thalavai/azure-practices/azure-function-app.md

-## Azure Function app using JavaScript with Node Runtime
+## Azure Function app Http Trigger using JavaScript with Node Runtime

 ### 1. Create a Local Function App